Story #4687: As a user, I can use either Python or Ruby bindings to interact with Pulp

 - Create a distribution pointint to the publication

-#9 Updated by kersom over 1 year ago
+#9 Updated by kersom almost 2 years ago

 - Status changed from ASSIGNED to MODIFIED